xubiod/xubot/README.md

 The application needs to read inputs, specifically language and code to use.
 A pre-made application is available [here](xubot-code-compiler).

 The binary also depends on certain files within its directory.
-These can be found in the [post build requirements](post-build-requirements) folder.
+These can be found in the [config example](config-example) folder.

 When forking for your own bot, ***follow the license.***